daralbrecht/exchanger/README.md

 ```

 # Usage
-For tests you can run standard
+For tests you can run standard:
 ```
 rspec
 ```